Formulating research questions

 Collaborative discussion

-Discuss each question below with your neighbor.
+Discuss each question below with your table and share out as instructed

 • What are the characteristics of a good research question?